Shopify/ruby-lsp/CONTRIBUTING.md

 To add a new test scenario

 1. Add a new fixture `my_fixture.rb` file under `test/fixtures`
-2. For applicable requests, add expectation files related to this fixutre.
+2. For applicable requests, add expectation files related to this fixture.
 For example, `test/expectations/semantic_highlighting/my_fixture.exp.json`

 To add a new expectations test runner for a new request handler: